-Performance goals incorporated into our annual performance-based equity awards drive a significant portion of what our named executive officers actually earn over time by directly linking both TSR and TSR relative to an index (which we call "Relative TSR") to the amounts earned over the three-year performance periods.
-As a result, in periods when our TSR and Relative TSR have superior performance, our named executive officers will earn more than their target level of compensation and in periods when our TSR and Relative TSR under-perform, our named executive officers will earn less than their target level of compensation.
+Performance goals incorporated into our annual performance-based equity awards drive a significant portion of what our named executive officers actually earn over time by directly linking both TSR and TSR relative to an index (which we call "Relative TSR") to the amounts earned over the three-year performance periods, with 60% of the named executive officers' target long-term compensation linked to objective TSR and Relative TSR metrics.
+As a result, in periods when our TSR and Relative TSR have superior performance, our named executive officers will earn more than their target level of compensation and in periods when our TSR and Relative TSR underperform, our named executive officers will earn less than their target level of compensation.
+See "Our Compensation Decisions and Results for 2021 - Long-Term Equity Incentives for Three-Year Period commencing January 1, 2021 - Relative TSR Units and TSR Units."